-Relevant Values: public health, financial stability, innovation, professionalism, environmental stewardship, collaboration, communication, and education.
+Relevant Values: public health, financial stability, innovation, professionalism, environmental stewardship, collaboration, and communication.

 Strategic Challenge.
-It has long been understood that new and emerging vectors and vectorborne diseases, increased resistance by mosquitoes to current pesticides, growth in public antipathy toward the use of pesticides, and increasing regulations all pose challenges that require research into new vector control techniques, technologies, and approaches.
-A growing challenge has also become increasingly evident - how to get residents, visitors, and businesses to understand the importance of their role in vector control and to engage in managing the problem on their properties.
+It has long been understood that new and emerging vectors and vector-borne diseases, increased resistance by mosquitoes to current pesticides, growth in public antipathy toward the use of pesticides, and increasing regulations all pose challenges that require research into new vector control techniques, technologies, and approaches.
+A growing social science challenge has also become increasingly evident - how to get residents, visitors, and businesses to understand the importance of their role in vector control and to engage in managing the problem on their properties.

 Strategic response.
-The District will continue to evaluate and update its research agenda and begin to explore new areas of research regarding how to more effectively engage residents, leaders, and businesses in changing their habits and helping control vectors on their properties.
+The District will continue to evaluate and update its research agenda and begin to explore new areas of social science research on how to engage residents, leaders, and businesses in changing their habits and helping control vectors on their properties.